benbjohnson/skylandlabs.github.com/_posts/2012-07-26-exponential-data-is-a-bitch.md

 ---
 layout: post
-title: Exponential Data is a Bitch
+title: Exponential Data is a B*tch
 ---

 ### What is an Exponential Data Set?